 - the School’s catering provider;

 - the St George’s School Association;

 - St George’s Chapel (in respect of current or prospective choristers).

 Particularly strict rules of access apply in the context of “special category” data, most notably:

 - medical records; and

 - pastoral or safeguarding files.

-However, a certain amount of any SEN student’s relevant information will need to be provided to staff more widely in the context of providing the necessary care and education that the student requires.
+However, a certain amount of any SEND student’s relevant information will need to be provided to staff more widely in the context of providing the necessary care and education that the student requires.

-The school records low level concerns in accordance with the Behaviour, Support and Sanctions policy.
+The school records low-level concerns in accordance with the Low-Level Concerns policy.

 HOW LONG WE KEEP PERSONAL DATA